CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250324-persona_and_goals.md

 - Provide a shared understanding of the target user
 - Encourage empathy-driven design decisions
-- Define who the product is for and who it isn’t for
+- Define who the product is for and who it isn't for
-- Determine what the product should and shouldn’t do
+- Determine what the product should and shouldn't do
 - Provide a stable reference point throughout the design process
 - Sserve as a stand-in for real users
 - Test design via walkthroughs